SahanaHemraj/SahanaHemraj/README.md

 Developed a robust RESTful API with Golang, Gin, and PostgreSQL for seamless CRUD operations and automated CI/CD pipelines.
 Containerized the system with Docker to enable scalability and easy deployment.

-###  **Cross-Platform Social App**
+###  **Cross-Platform Mobile App**
-Created a BLE-powered mobile app using Kotlin and Swift with a secure Firebase backend.
+Developed cross-platform mobile applications using Swift and Kotlin with a secure Firebase Firestore backend to support scalable user workflows.
-Implemented GitHub Actions for continuous integration and achieved **zero-downtime** deployments.
+Applied DevOps practices using Docker, Kubernetes, and GitHub Actions to automate CI/CD pipelines, enabling zero-downtime deployments and improved system reliability.

 ---